patroytall/software-aficionado/index.md

 Eloquence is not a given.
 My prose is rough and direct; likely incorrect at times.
 Nuances are skipped for efficiency reasons.

 My experience with frontend implementation is minimal.
-I built this site using [Google Firebase](https://firebase.google.com/) and [VuePress](https://vuepress.vuejs.org/) to learn about these technologies.
+I built this site using [Deno](https://deno.com/) and [Lume](https://lume.land/) to learn about these technologies.
 Source code is available in [GitHub](https://github.com/patroytall/patrick-roy-me).

 Information on this site is based on my years of experience not on in-depth analysis or research.
 I hope the material helps you in your software development endeavors.